-- Local suppliers will be used as far as reasonably practicable to reduce travel distance and GHG emitted as part of the works. - Vehicles/plant will not be left on when not in use to minimise and prevent unnecessary emissions. - Further mitigation for this scheme are detailed in the above Material assets and waste section.
+• Local suppliers will be used as far as reasonably practicable to reduce travel distance and GHG emitted as part of the works.

+- Vehicles/plant will not be left on when not in use to minimise and prevent unnecessary emissions. - Further actions and considerations for this scheme are detailed in the above Material assets and waste section.